rosetta-models/translate-demo/tests/src/test/resources/example-generation/inputs/single-cardinality/example-2/example-2.md

-Map two objects on to single rosetta type using value and path syntax
+Map two xml elements on to single rosetta type using value and path syntax